CityOfNewYork/ACCESS-NYC/wp-content/plugins/advanced-custom-fields-pro/readme.txt

 == Upgrade Notice ==

 = 5.2.7 =
 * Field class names have changed slightly in v5.2.7 from `field_type-{$type}` to `acf-field-{$type}`.
-This change was introduced to better optimise JS performance.
+This change was introduced to better optimize JS performance.
 The previous class names can be added back in with the following filter: https://www.advancedcustomfields.com/resources/acfcompatibility/

 = 3.0.0 =
 * Editor is broken in WordPress 3.3